vexip-ui/vexip-ui/docs/en-US/component/image.md

 :::

-:::demo image/style
+:::demo image/group

-### Image Style
+### Image Group

-Use the `radius` prop to quickly set the border radius of the image.
+Put multiple image together, can be used to multiple preview.

-You can quickly add a border to the image via the `border` prop, and you can also pass in a valid color value to specify the border color.
+By default, only the first image will be displayed, adding the `show-all` prop can display all images.

 :::